jacomyma/mapping-controversies/_pages/tuto-2-7.md

 🫖 Isn't it tea o'clock?
 After a good break, check this:

 [<i class="fas fa-forward"></i>&nbsp;2.8.
 Write the protocol: Annotated Tableau dashboard of Scopus data *(45 min)*](../2.8/)

+---

+### Relation to the course readings

+* Thoughts and principles on query design are covered in *Rogers, Richard.
+(2017).* **Foundations of Digital Methods: Query Design** *The Datafied Society: Studying Culture through Data, eds: M. Schaefer and K. van Es*